briankoser/sfc-listeners-guide/episodes/0001-pilot.md

     prediction: "<i class='work-title'>V</i> just started its second season and will get cancelled soon"
     veracity: true
     comments: ABC cancelled it 4 months later
+quotes:
+  - time: "4:21"
+    lines:
+      - b: Even before I got into ministry, I am a lifelong nerd and completely unapologetic about it.
+      - m: I thought you were going to say, 'lifelong lover of Christ'.
+      - b: ...That too.
+  - time: "9:47"
+    lines:
+      - m: I was surprised by how many people were offended by me saying that Jesus might have been a zombie.
+  - time: "14:40"
+    context: Ben was interested in The Cape until it got bad reviews
+    lines:
+      - b: It has Summer Glau in it.
+And I love Summer Glau--
+      - m: Yep, she's good.
+      - b: --if you know what I mean.
+For her acting abilities only, of course.
+  - time: "30:44"
+    context: "On Star Trek: The Motion Picture"
+    lines:
+      - b: I hated hated hated that movie.

 last_listen: 2018-01-22
 recommendation: yes-timeloop